 For example there are glial cells which are cells surrounding neurons to support and maintain them.
 The estimates of neurons to glial cells are estimated from anywhere from 1:1 to 1:10!
 They have also been recently shown to contribute to memory and learning.

 There is growing evidence among neuroscientists that grid cells may be a (the?) key to human level intelligence.
 The discovery of grid cells in 2005 led to a noble peace prize to Edvard Moser and May-Britt Moser in 2014.
 Grid cells fire in way that makes a map like representation of the environment that the organism is traversing.
-What makes them different from place cells is that the firing pattern of these cells stay the same regardless of their environment.
-That means they make generalized maps across all information they receive, some kind of universal mapping system, including potentially cognitive and conceptual maps.
+The firing pattern creates a heaxagonal map of the environment that the organism moves along.
+They fire in the the same regardless of their environment.
+That means they make generalized maps like a cartesian map.
+It is theorized that they fire across all information they receive acting as some kind of universal mapping system, including potentially cognitive and conceptual maps.

 Grid cells are located in the Entorhinal Cortex (EC), which is located in the Medial Temporal Lobe.
 The EC is known as the main interface between the hippocampus system and neocortex.
 These 3 systems are increasingly thought to contain the core of human intelligence.
 The EC has many other cell types such as border cells, which fire at bounders and object vector cells, which fire at specific distances and directions to objects.
 Grid cells do make up the majority of the EC.